jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_gettingstarted.rst

     * In the next step we link both map views, so that zoom and center are synchronized between both.
 Go to :menuselection:`View --> Set Map Linking` and select |linkscalecenter| :superscript:`Link map scale and center`.

     * Move the map (using |pan| or holding mouse wheel) and see how both map views are synchronized.
-Also mind how the link you just created is listed also in the respective map properties under ``Data Views``.

 Image Classification